Grummle/grummle.github.io/_posts/2013-08-23-Angular-From-Scratch.md

 });
 ```

-Ok so now we've got a basic test to see that the app page loads.
+Ok so now we've got a blog test to see that the app page loads.
 Outsanding!!!
 Shit still got an hour and 45 minutes left to work.
 Alright fine, but I'm at least
 gonna tackle something fun...

 **Grunt**